chanced/navajo/README.md

 The first alpha release will lack HPKE.
 Fuzzing will be setup as soon as the API is complete, hopefully before the end of Q1 2024.

-The long-term plan is to extend to other languages via WASI or perhaps natively but that will come after the API is at least nearing completion.
+The long-term plan is to extend to other languages via WASI after fuzzing is finished.

 ## Security Note